rtmigo/dmk_py/README.md

 # [dmk: dark matter keeper](https://github.com/rtmigo/dmk_py)

-`dmk` keeps data entries in a file.
+`dmk` keeps encrypted data entries in a file.
 Entries can be added, updated, and removed.
 Entries can be binary (files) or text (passwords, etc).

+The utility not only encrypts the contents of the entries, but makes uncertain the very fact of their existence.
+The storage file consists of "dark matter": unidentifiable data, most of which is just random bytes.
+There is no master password and no way the see the table of contents.

-Each entry is independent and protected unique **codename**.
+Each entry is independent and encrypted with unique **codename**.
 The codename serves as a name and password at the same time.

-Codename allows access to one entry.
+Codename makes possible to identify data fragments associated with particular entry and decrypt it.
 It reveals nothing about other entries, even whether they exist.

-The **storage file** does not have master password or table of contents.

-The file consists mostly of unidentifiable data.
-The data may be encrypted information, or be just random.
-Entry codename helps to identify only data fragments associated with particular entry and decrypt it.
-The rest of the data will remain dark matter.
+The rest of the data is always a dark matter.

 # Install